shelllbw/jsstl-examples/README.md

 ```

 ### Running the experiments.
-When the building process is finisched enter in the directory ```target``` and executes the following commands:
+When the building process is finisched in the directory ```jsst-examples/patters``` and executes the following commands:

 ```
-java -cp patterns-1.0-SNAPSHOT-jar-with-dependencies.jar  eu.quatincol.jsstl.examples.ReactionDiffusionSystem ../data
+sh runReactionDiffusion.sh
 ```

 ```
-java -cp patterns-1.0-SNAPSHOT-jar-with-dependencies.jar  eu.quatincol.jsstl.examples.StochParameterAnalysis ../data
+sh runStocParameterAnalysis.sh
 ```

-In both the cases MatLab is used to generate trajectoris.
+In both the cases MatLab is used to generate trajectories.
 For this reason, it must be installed in your system.

 ## Bike Sharing System
 This example shows how jSSTL can be used to perform analysis of the London Santander Cycles Hire scheme.
 This is a bike sharing system, modelled  as a *Population Continuous Time Markov Chain* (PCTMC) with time-dependent rates.
 We use jSSTL to study a number of spatio-temporal properties of the system and to explore their robustness considering a set of parameter values for the formulas.